-1. General Information
+General Information

-Smartpay Holdings Limited (the %Rarent+) is a New Zealand company registered under the Companies Act 1993 and listed on both the New Zealand Stock Exchange (NZX+) and the Australian Securities Exchange ("ASX").
+Smartpay Holdings Limited (the "Parent") is a New Zealand company registered under the Companies Act 1993 and listed on both the New Zealand Stock Exchange ("NZX") and the Australian Securities Exchange ("ASX").
 The Parent is an issuer (FMC entity) in terms of the Financial Reporting Act 2013.
 The addresses of its registered office and principal place of business are disclosed in the directory to the annual report.

-The consolidated financial statements of Smartpay Holdings Limited comprise the Parent and its subsidiaries (together referred to as the Group 1).
+The consolidated financial statements of Smartpay Holdings Limited comprise the Parent and its subsidiaries (together referred to as the "Group").

-The Group comprises profit-oriented entities and is a provider of technology products, services and software to merchants and retailers in New Zealand and Australia.
+The Group comprises profit-oriented entities and is a provider of technology products, services and software to merchants and retailers in New Zealand and Australia a.
+Statement of Compliance